-A native New Yorker, Lou Volpe is a standard not only on the New York music scene, but also recognized internationally as a master of the guitar.
+Lou Volpe, a native New Yorker, is a standard not only on the New York music scene, but also recognized internationally as a master of the guitar.
 His artistry is combined with elegance, fire and soul coupled with a seductive, lyrical sound.
 Lou's empathetic virtuosity has allowed him to work in a wide variety of musical contexts while developing a unique approach to the guitar - a warm and lyric romanticism that illuminates the worlds of Jazz, R&B and Adult Contemporary.
 Having a past resume of performance and recording credits with diverse artists such as Peggy Lee, Chaka Khan, Bo Diddley, David "Fathead" Newman, Chet Baker, Liza Minelli, Roberta Flack, Phoebe Snow, The Manhattan Transfer and numerous others; touring extensively with Judy Collins, Bette Midler and the legendary Herbie Mann (for whom he composed, arranged and co-produced) has placed him as a sought-after performer either as a solo guitarist or in concert with his group.
 His yearly group concert at the Gillespie Theater in NYC is filmed and shown on cable TV.
-He has performed at Lincoln Center with Herbie Hancock and perfomed solo in 2012 for the Montreal Jazz Festival.
+He has performed at Lincoln Center with Herbie Hancock and as a solo artist at the Montreal Jazz Festival.
 Having three well-reviewed CD's to date "Undercovers", "Can You Hear That?" and "Hear and Now" which rated #4 in an Adult Contemporary Jazz Category, critics and fans are anxiously awaiting his first Standards album "Remembering Ol' Blue Eyes" containing noted Frank Sinatra tunes.
 Release date expected early 2015.
 His tours have included the U.S., Europe, Africa and Japan.

 "Lou Volpe is a great guitarist.
 You should hear this guy play".
 George Benson